PrabhakaranRavi/Performance-Testing-Introduction-to-k6-for-Beginners/README.md

 # Performance Testing with k6

-Welcome to the **Performance Testing with k6** repository!
-This project is designed to help beginners learn how to use k6 to write performance tests for web applications and APIs.
-The repository covers load testing, stress testing, spike testing, and more.
+Welcome to my **Performance Testing with k6** study notes!
+This repository is where I, as a beginner learner, am recording what I’m learning about performance testing for web applications and APIs using k6.
+The focus is on understanding the basics of performance testing, writing tests, and analyzing results.

 ## Table of Contents